RichMercer/Telligent.AzureInsights/README.md

 `
 5. Configure the 'Azure Insights Tracking Plugin' plugin and add your Instrumentation Key found in the Azure Portal for the application you created.

+6. If running on IIS, ensure the IIS AppPool identity is a member of the 'Performance Monitor Users' group to allow it to collect server performance data.

 ## IIS Install
 If you are running your site in IIS then to get all data you will also need to download and run the [Status Monitor installer](http://go.microsoft.com/fwlink/?LinkId=506648) on your server.
 For more information on installing see the documentation at https://docs.microsoft.com/en-us/azure/application-insights/app-insights-monitor-performance-live-website-now#monitor-a-live-iis-web-app.